FreshRSS/FreshRSS/README.md

 There is an API for (mobile) clients, and a [Command-Line Interface](cli/README.md).
 Finally, it supports [extensions](#extensions) for further tuning.

+Feature requests, bug reports, and other contributions are welcome.
+The best way to contribute is to [open an issue on GitHub](https://github.com/FreshRSS/FreshRSS/issues).
+We are a friendly community.

 * Official website: https://freshrss.org
 * Demo: https://demo.freshrss.org/
 * License: [GNU AGPL 3](https://www.gnu.org/licenses/agpl-3.0.html)